talkeret1/test-repo/README.md

 <br>
 Setup is done, Your Terraform Machine is ready!

-Use `terraform version` to ensure that a the installation was successfull.
+Use `terraform version` to ensure that a the installation was successfull.<br>
 <br>
 <br>